Open Search -

 Farningham Golf Club, the annual dinner 1937.

 Farningham Golf Club, Kent.
-Location of the former course.
+O.S.
+Map showing the Golf Course.